 No Commission decisions have focused on this specific area.
-However, the Vertical Guidelines suggest that the Commission will actively consider arguments as to the efficiencies associated with resale price maintenance restrictions where such restrictions relate to the launch of a new product or the conduct of a short-term low-price campaign.
+However, the Vertical Guidelines suggest that the Commission will actively consider arguments as to the efficiencies associated with resale price maintenance restrictions where such restrictions are of a limited duration, and relate to the launch of a new product or the conduct of a short-term low-price campaign.
+Nevertheless, since there have not been any recent Commission decisions focusing on resale price maintenance, it remains to be seen how the Commission's new approach in this area might be put into practice.